AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bos.md

 * How many houses and apartments are being rented out frequently to tourists and not to long-term residents?

-* How much are hosts making from renting to tourists (compare that to long-term rentals)?
+* How much are hosts making from renting to tourists, compared to long-term rentals?

-* Which hosts are running a business with multiple listings and where they?
+* Which hosts are running a business with multiple listings and where are they?

 Or you can undertake more ambitious tasks, such as: